espressif/esp-idf/docs/en/security/secure-boot.rst

 Items marked with (^) are to fulfill hardware restrictions, as opposed to cryptographic restrictions.

+1. Read the AES key from efuse block 2, in reversed byte order.
+If Coding Scheme is set to 3/4 Encoding, extend the 192 bit key to 256 bits using the same algorithm described in :ref:`flash-encryption-algorithm`.
-1. Prefix the image with a 128 byte randomly generated IV.
+2. Prefix the image with a 128 byte randomly generated IV.
-2. If the image length is not modulo 128, pad the image to a 128 byte boundary with 0xFF. (^)
+3. If the image length is not modulo 128, pad the image to a 128 byte boundary with 0xFF. (^)
-3. For each 16 byte plaintext block of the input image:
+4. For each 16 byte plaintext block of the input image:
    - Reverse the byte order of the plaintext input block (^)
    - Apply AES256 in ECB mode to the plaintext block.
    - Reverse the byte order of the ciphertext output block. (^)
    - Append to the overall ciphertext output.
-4. Byte-swap each 4 byte word of the ciphertext (^)
+5. Byte-swap each 4 byte word of the ciphertext (^)
-5. Calculate SHA-512 of the ciphertext.
+6. Calculate SHA-512 of the ciphertext.

 Output digest is 192 bytes of data: The 128 byte IV, followed by the 64 byte SHA-512 digest.